moorissa/moorissa.github.io/index.md

 I guess they're right when they say curiosity killed the cat--naiveté too actually--but satisfaction somehow always brought it back to life.
 So there goes my top rule for a fulfilling life: _Follow your curiosity_ :).

 ## stay in touch 💌
-When I'm not creating, I love learning about cultures and philosophies around the world--whether through communities, volunteering, or living abroad temporarily.
-Among 23 countries traversed, I had thoroughly enjoyed adventuring life like a local in France, Brazil, and South Africa for a couple months.
-I hope I don't just get to see the world, but to also connect with those in different corners of the globe.
+When I'm not creating, I love learning about cultures and philosophies around the world--whether through local communities, volunteering, or living abroad temporarily.
+Among 23 countries I've been to, I thoroughly enjoyed the adventure of living in France, Brazil, and South Africa for a couple months.
+I hope I don't just get to see the world, but to also connect with others in different corners of the globe.

 So, please connect with me!
 I speak English, Indonesian, Javanese, and very little French, but highly proficient in Google Translate and ChatGPT lol.
 Feel free to write me a note via [email](mailto:moorissa.maura@gmail.com) or [LinkedIn](https://www.linkedin.com/in/moorissa/).

 --

-Take care and keep slaying!
+Take care and keep slaying x

 M.